Hymenopus coronatus: History

 The drawing was published in Edward Bagnall Poulton's book The Colours of Animals.
 Poulton calls it an "Indian Mantis" which "feeds upon other insects, which it attracts by its flower-like shape and pink colour.
 The apparent petals are the flattened legs of the insect."

 Breeding

-The orchid mantis is favoured by insect breeders, but is extremely rare, so is also extremely expensive.
+The orchid mantis is favoured by insect breeders, but is extremely rare, so it is also extremely expensive.